neuland/micro-frontends/index.md

 But Custom Elements alone are not the solution to all our needs.
 To address progressive enhancement, universal rendering or routing we need additional pieces of software.

 This page is divided into two main areas.
 First we will discuss [Page Composition](#page-composition) - how to assemble a page out of components owned by different teams.
-After that we'll show examples for implementing clientside [Page Transition](#navigating-between-pages).
+After that we'll show examples for implementing client-side [Page Transition](#navigating-between-pages).

 ## Page Composition